FernandaFranco/210-computational-thinking-javascript/notes.md

 JavaScript's lexical scoping rules: variable scoping rules describe how and where the language finds and retrieves values from previously declared variables.

 In JavaScript, every Function creates a new variable scope.
-The code within a Function inherits access to all variables in all surrounding scopes
+The code within a Function inherits access to all variables in all surrounding scopes.
+Scoping in JavaScript is function-level, not block-level.

 LEXICAL SCOPING